arzwa/MultilocusIsland/docs/draft-hapdip2.md

 conditions from the standing genetic variation ensues (by driving $L$ locally beneficial alleles to high frequencies on the island).
-After this initial idealized phase of directional selection on standing variation, we assume a situation of secondary contact, where migration at rate
-$m$ introduces mainland genotypes, and the island evolves to an equilibrium state.
+After this initial idealized phase of directional selection on standing variation, we assume a situation of secondary contact, where, on average, $Nm$ haploid individuals on the island are replaced by mainland individuals in each generation, and the island evolves to an equilibrium state.
 We then ask what sort of loci can contribute to local adaptation and how the resulting partial reproductive isolation is manifested in observable allelic differentiation.